Don Brown: Securing the U.S. Power Grid Against Cyber Threats, EMP Risks...

 We use it.

-that's all, that's all sensor based stuff.
+And that's all sensor-based stuff.

 Well, Don, it occurs to me that even if a nation state like China or Korea wasn't initiating such attacks, that a future AI superintelligence, which may only be a few years away, could defeat these SCADA systems that you're talking about.